abhay0132/Solar_Analysis_AI/README.md

 ## Project Journey Overview

-[cite_start]The goal of this project was to develop a tool to assess the solar potential of a house's rooftop using satellite imagery and AI vision, as part of an internship project to demonstrate AI applications in the solar industry. [cite_start]The tool was designed to analyze a rooftop image, estimate its area, calculate solar energy potential, and provide detailed recommendations for solar panel installation, including ROI and industry insights. [cite_start]The target location was Agra, India (coordinates 27.81, 78.8667), but challenges with satellite imagery and API access required adjustments to complete the project.
+The goal of this project was to develop a tool to assess the solar potential of a house's rooftop using satellite imagery and AI vision, as part of an internship project to demonstrate AI applications in the solar industry. [cite_start]The tool was designed to analyze a rooftop image, estimate its area, calculate solar energy potential, and provide detailed recommendations for solar panel installation, including ROI and industry insights.
+The target location was Agra, India (coordinates 27.81, 78.8667), but challenges with satellite imagery and API access required adjustments to complete the project.

 ## Initial Steps

-[cite_start]The project began with setting up the development environment and defining the tool's functionality. [cite_start]The plan was to fetch satellite imagery for the given coordinates, use an AI model (via OpenRouter and GPT-4o) to detect the rooftop, and then calculate solar potential using a custom algorithm. [cite_start]A Gradio interface was chosen to allow users to input coordinates and electricity rates and view the results.
+The project began with setting up the development environment and defining the tool's functionality.
+The plan was to fetch satellite imagery for the given coordinates, use an AI model (via OpenRouter and GPT-4o) to detect the rooftop, and then calculate solar potential using a custom algorithm.
+A Gradio interface was chosen to allow users to input coordinates and electricity rates and view the results.

 ## Virtual Environment Creation

-1.  [cite_start]**Set Up a Virtual Environment**: To ensure a clean development environment, a virtual environment was created using the following commands:
+1.  **Set Up a Virtual Environment**: To ensure a clean development environment, a virtual environment was created using the following commands:
     ```bash
     python -m venv venv
     source venv/bin/activate
     # On Windows: venv\Scripts\activate
     ```
-2.  [cite_start]**Install Dependencies**: The required Python libraries were installed using pip: `pip install gradio requests Pillow`. [cite_start]These libraries were needed for the Gradio interface (`gradio`), API calls to OpenRouter (`requests`), and image processing (`Pillow`).
+2.  **Install Dependencies**: The required Python libraries were installed using pip: `pip install gradio requests Pillow`.
+These libraries were needed for the Gradio interface (`gradio`), API calls to OpenRouter (`requests`), and image processing (`Pillow`).

 ## Development Process

-[cite_start]The main script, `app2.py`, was developed to handle the following tasks:
+The main script, `app2.py`, was developed to handle the following tasks:

-* [cite_start]Load a satellite image for the given coordinates.
+* Load a satellite image for the given coordinates.
-* [cite_start]Use the OpenRouter API with GPT-4o to detect the rooftop and estimate its area.
+* Use the OpenRouter API with GPT-4o to detect the rooftop and estimate its area.
-* [cite_start]Calculate solar potential, including energy production, number of panels, installation cost, annual savings, and payback period.
+* Calculate solar potential, including energy production, number of panels, installation cost, annual savings, and payback period.
-* [cite_start]Generate detailed recommendations on solar panel technology, installation, maintenance, ROI, regulations, and market trends.
+* Generate detailed recommendations on solar panel technology, installation, maintenance, ROI, regulations, and market trends.
-* [cite_start]Display the results through a Gradio interface.
+* Display the results through a Gradio interface.

-[cite_start]The initial approach was to fetch satellite imagery dynamically using APIs like MapTiler, but challenges arose, leading to adjustments in the implementation.
+The initial approach was to fetch satellite imagery dynamically using APIs like MapTiler, but challenges arose, leading to adjustments in the implementation.

 ## Project Structure

-* [cite_start]`app2.py`: The main script containing the tool's logic, including image loading, rooftop detection, solar potential calculation, and Gradio interface.
+* `app2.py`: The main script containing the tool's logic, including image loading, rooftop detection, solar potential calculation, and Gradio interface.
-* [cite_start]`images/`: A directory containing the satellite image (e.g., `27.81_78.8667.png` for Agra, India, or a sample image like `37.7749_-122.4194.png` for San Francisco).
+* `images/`: A directory containing the satellite image (e.g., `27.81_78.8667.png` for Agra, India, or a sample image like `37.7749_-122.4194.png` for San Francisco).
-* [cite_start]`README.txt`: The project documentation (this file).
+* `README.txt`: The project documentation (this file).

 ## Challenges Faced

 1.  **Satellite Imagery Issues**
-    * [cite_start]**Objective**: The goal was to fetch high-resolution satellite imagery (approximately 1m/pixel) for Agra, India (coordinates 27.81, 78.8667) to analyze rooftops.
+    * **Objective**: The goal was to fetch high-resolution satellite imagery (approximately 1m/pixel) for Agra, India (coordinates 27.81, 78.8667) to analyze rooftops.
     * **Sources Tried**:
-        * [cite_start]MapTiler: Encountered a `404 Client Error: Not Found`, even after correcting the URL structure. [cite_start]This was likely due to a lack of high-resolution imagery for Agra or restrictions in the free-tier plan.
+        * MapTiler: Encountered a `404 Client Error: Not Found`, even after correcting the URL structure. [cite_start]This was likely due to a lack of high-resolution imagery for Agra or restrictions in the free-tier plan.
-        * [cite_start]Copernicus (Sentinel-2): Provided imagery at 10m resolution, which was too coarse to identify individual houses (houses appeared as 1-2 pixels).
+        * Copernicus (Sentinel-2): Provided imagery at 10m resolution, which was too coarse to identify individual houses (houses appeared as 1-2 pixels).
-        * [cite_start]Zoom Earth: The imagery was not clear enough at maximum zoom for Agra.
+        * Zoom Earth: The imagery was not clear enough at maximum zoom for Agra.
-        * [cite_start]Bhuvan (ISRO): High-resolution imagery (e.g., Cartosat) was either unavailable or too unclear to use.
+        * Bhuvan (ISRO): High-resolution imagery (e.g., Cartosat) was either unavailable or too unclear to use.
-        * [cite_start]OpenAerialMap: No suitable imagery was found for the location.
+        * OpenAerialMap: No suitable imagery was found for the location.
-    * [cite_start]**Solution**: Reverted to using a locally saved image placed in the `images/` directory (e.g., `27.81_78.8667.png`).
+    * **Solution**: Reverted to using a locally saved image placed in the `images/` directory (e.g., `27.81_78.8667.png`).
 As an alternative, a sample image from San Francisco (coordinates 37.7749, -122.4194) can be used to demonstrate the tool's functionality, saved as `images/37.7749_-122.4194.png`.

-2.  [cite_start]**OpenRouter API Error Issue**: Encountered a `402 Client Error: Payment Required` when calling the OpenRouter API with the GPT-4o model for image analysis.
+2.  **OpenRouter API Error Issue**: Encountered a `402 Client Error: Payment Required` when calling the OpenRouter API with the GPT-4o model for image analysis.
-    * [cite_start]**Cause**: The free tier credits were exhausted due to multiple test requests, as image analysis consumes more credits than text-only requests.
+    * **Cause**: The free tier credits were exhausted due to multiple test requests, as image analysis consumes more credits than text-only requests.
     * **Solution**:
-        * [cite_start]Recommended adding more credits to the OpenRouter account to proceed with real API calls.
+        * Recommended adding more credits to the OpenRouter account to proceed with real API calls.
-        * [cite_start]For submission purposes, optionally mocked the API response in `app2.py` to demonstrate the tool's workflow.
+        * For submission purposes, optionally mocked the API response in `app2.py` to demonstrate the tool's workflow.
 The mock response used was:
             ```python
             def detect_rooftop(image):
                 mock_response = {